SWAG Awards scheduled for December 2021

 Sports News of Tuesday, 24 August 2021

-The Sports Writers Association of Ghana (SWAG) has announced December 03, 2021, as the date for the 46th edition of the annual SWAG Awards.
+The Sports Writers Association of Ghana (SWAG), has announced December 3, 2021, as the date for the 46th edition of the annual SWAG Awards.

-The 46th edition of the Awards will be characterized by beauty and innovation with pre-event ceremonies where straight jackets and known category winners will be decorated at special events ahead of the main event.
+The 46th edition of the Awards will be characterized by beauty and innovation with pre-event ceremonies where straight-jacket and known category winners will be decorated at special events ahead of the main event.

 The SWAG secretariat in the coming weeks will announce the shortlist for the various categories from the SWAG Awards Nomination Committee at an event launch soon.